liamencabo/Password-Generator/README.md

 This project is a Java Console Application to generate Random passwords and performing a password strength check.

 I wanted to build upon and be more familir with Java.
 Over the course of determining what to create I stumbled upon a creating a password generator.
 Too many times we stumble across creating a password that we have not already used or one that can be easily decrypted.
-So what better way to build upon Java than to create a Java Password Generator that generated the password for you.
-While working on it I decided to include a password strength checker feature that checks for the overall strength of the entered password and I was pretty happy with how it came out but I realised that it was not very straightforward to use for someone who does not know how it is supposed to work so I decided to create a GUI for the application for the next step it is available in the Password-Services repository
+So, what better way to build upon Java than to create a Java Password Generator that generated the password for you!
+While working on it I decided to include a password <b>strength checker</b> feature that checks for the overall strength of the entered password and I was pretty happy with how it came out but I realised that it was not very straight forward to use for someone who does not know how it is supposed to work so I decided to create a GUI for the application for the next step it is available in the Password-Services repository!

 Functionalities: